 fairway of 16 is a overflow parking lot and on days with basketball or football games can be very crowded.

-2013 home games are listed below and if you are planning to play a round here do not come on those days.
+2014 home games are listed below and if you are planning to play a round here, do not come on those days.
 Course will be playable the day before and the day after game day.

 Other Thoughts: LA Tech Home Games:

 I personally replaced the mando signs on hole 6 and 17 with handmade signs that have held up well over the last few years.
 The mando on 17 is in play to keep players from throwing to the right side of the hole which is the fairway of 18.
-They are trying to keep people walking down 18 from being hit by people teeing off on 17.
 There is a water fountain under the big blue argent pavillion at hole 17.